ese5160/a14g-final-submission-t09-k-f-c/README.md

 The idea of our project FRIDGIT born out of the necessity for organized living in shared spaces.
 In our communal living scenario, where the refrigerator tends to accumulate diverse food items over time, the system is designed to combat forgetfulness and prevent food wastage.

 ### 2.3 Device Functionality
-- Hardware: The device is centered around the SAMW25 microcontroller and integrates key hardware components including the ambient light sensor, a LCD, 3-channel touch sensor, and the QR Code reader.
+- Hardware: The device is centered around the SAMW25 microcontroller and integrates key hardware components including the ambient light sensor, and the QR Code reader and LCD.

 - Software: SS features a cloud-based UI, enabling users to remotely monitor their food inventory.
 In contrast, DS boasts a device-resident UI, which facilitates the addition and removal of food items from the system, thereby providing a local inventory checklist.
 These interfaces are tailored to empower users with seamless management of their fridge contents, whether they are adding new purchases or tracking existing items.
 Furthermore, the software architecture is crafted to accommodate multiple users, ensuring a collaborative and shared management experience.
 This is particularly beneficial for households or shared living spaces where fridge contents are communal.
 - Challenges